dylan-slack/TalkToModel/README.md

 }
 ```

+[UPDATE] This work won an honorable mention outstanding paper at the TSRML Workshop at NeurIPS 🎉

 We additionally wrote a [precursor paper](https://arxiv.org/abs/2202.01875) about domain experts needs for understanding models, that helped inspire this work.
 It's called *Rethinking Explainability as a Dialogue: A Practitioner's Perspective*.
 Check that out as well!